docker/docs/get-started/06_bind_mounts.md

    </div>

-   The `--mount` option tells Docker to create a bind mount, where `src` is the current working directory on your host machine (`getting-started/app`), and `target` is where that directory should appear inside the container (`/src`).
+   The `--mount` option tells Docker to create a bind mount, where `src` is the current working directory on your host machine (`getting-started-app`), and `target` is where that directory should appear inside the container (`/src`).

 3. After running the command, Docker starts an interactive `bash` session in the